prajwalgt/prajwalgt.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hello!
+I am Prajwal, an incoming MRSD student at Carnegie Mellon University!
-I am Prajwal, a research assistant at the Aritificial Intellgence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science (IISc), where I work on computer vision and robotics.
+I am interested in embodied AI and network generalization techniques.
+My past work includes research in domain generalization for autonomous vehicles a research assistant at the Aritificial Intellgence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science (IISc), where I work on computer vision and robotics.
 I am advised by Prof. [Suresh Sundaram](https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao).